Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 It’s worth looking at your diet and whether your stomach acidity is trying to tell you something about the kind of meals you’re eating.

-Broad spectrum digestive enzymes, like this doctor formulated one I take with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.
+Broad spectrum digestive enzymes, like this fast acting one I take with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.

 Take them when you first start eating a big meal so you don’t have to go through the pain of acid reflux or suffer with the bloating and gas that results from poor digestion.